ihh/funkscene/README.md

 FunkScene is a dialect of JavaScript intended to encourage functional programming in the creation of choose-your-own (CYO) interactive fiction.

-Most JavaScript programs are valid FunkScene programs.
-In addition, FunkScene provides a few macros to construct the staples of CYO fiction: passages of text _("scenes")_ with choices that lead to other scenes.
+In a certain trivial sense, most JavaScript programs are valid FunkScene programs.
+In addition, and more specifically, FunkScene provides a few macros to construct the staples of CYO fiction: passages of text _("scenes")_ with choices that lead to other scenes.

 This is not a full tutorial, but a quick-start guide for experienced JavaScript programmers.